An Ba-ul: 2015 Grand Prix Dusseldorf

 An narrowly won his first three fights at his second Grand Prix, beating his opponent in Round 1 by yuko, Round 2 by waza-ari and Round 3 by shido.
 In Round 2, An had a notable win against Israel's Golan Pollack, where he used uchi mata to throw Pollack for waza-ari.

 An then had a difficult match up against Japan's Kengo Takaichi, where he was thrown for waza-ari in the opening minute with yoko guruma, and then was nearly pinned with tate shiho gatame, similar to Ebinuma's score against him in Tokyo.
 The waza-ari was later elevated to ippon by referees, sending An to a repechage against Slovenia's Adrian Gomboc.
 He won with a waza-ari using Korea's signature drop seoi nage with just three seconds on the clock.

 In the bronze medal contest, An went against France's David Larose, and narrowly won by yuko, again with a drop seoi nage, winning An's second circuit medal.

 2015 European Open Warsaw

 An won his first senior tournament at the European Open in Warsaw, where he won two fights by ippon, and three fights by shido.
-He defeated Kazhakstan's Yeldos Zhumakanov in the final in golden score by shido.
+He defeated Kazakhstan's Yeldos Zhumakanov in the final in golden score by shido.